renekreijveld/HetznerRuncloudJoomlaScripts/README.md

 4. Create cronjobs to run regaular backups:
 ```
-# create a backup every night at 2:30 for all Joomla websites
+# create a backup every night at 1:30 for all Joomla websites
-30 2 * * * /usr/local/sbin/jsitesbackup -s
+30 1 * * * /usr/local/sbin/jsitesbackup -s
-# create a database dumop every 6 hours for all Joomla websites
+# create a database dump every 6 hours for all Joomla websites
 20 */6 * * * /usr/local/sbin/jdbdumpall -s
 ```